talastairb/Matlab-2048/README.md

      Cell/struct array: The array should have some data in it, but you don?t have to use it.
 The data can be ?hardcoded? with temporary values.
      Data file: The file should have some data in it, but you don?t have to use it.
 The data can be ?hardcoded? with temporary values.

-TO FINISH     Beta
+     Beta-Done
      Overall program: Should run without errors.
 At least one control should do something.
      The loop should do something, even if it doesn?t work correctly.
      Function: The function should be called and do something, even if it doesn?t work correctly.
      Cell/struct array: The array should be used in some way by using the values in it.
-TO FIX     Data file: Should be reading and writing the file but don?t have to use the values yet.
+     Data file: Should be reading and writing the file but don?t have to use the values yet.

-TODO     Final
+     Final-Done
      Overall program: Should run without errors.
 All controls should work.
      Loop: Should work correctly.
      Function: Should be called and work correctly.
      Cell/struct array: Should be used correctly.
-TODO     Data file: Should be reading (using) and writing (changing) the values in it.
+     Data file: Should be reading (using) and writing (changing) the values in it.

 -Alastair